salemalhaddad/c4_rust_falcon/README.md

 # C4 Rust Compiler – Team Falcon

 Rewriting the C4 compiler in Rust, preserving its self-hosting capability and original functionality while leveraging Rust’s safety and modern features.
+THIS IS A WORKING COMPILER FOR SIMPLE HELLO WORLD PROGRAMS WHERE ONLY PRINTS  WORKS
 ---

 ## 🚀 Features